-All of us know of friends, family members that have been fired unfairly or been discriminated against at work.
-It seems like employers – even in an at-will state like California – can always try to find creative reasons to fire someone, regardless of whether it's legal or not.
+All of us know friends and family members who have been fired unfairly or been discriminated against at work.
+It seems like employers can always find creative reasons to fire someone, regardless of whether it's legal or not.

-Today, while marijuana may be legal for adults 21 and over, you can still lose your job for marijuana use while you are not at work—– regardless of whether it was medically prescribed or not.
+Currently, there's a new area of employment law that's being debated in California: As marijuana laws continue to change, how does this affect workplace discrimination against medical marijuana patients?
+While marijuana may be legal for adults 21 and over, you can still lose your job for marijuana use while you are not at work—regardless of whether it was medically prescribed or not.

 Legally, California employers are allowed to deny employment opportunities or cease employing someone based on their cannabis use, regardless of whether cannabis was medically prescribed.

 There are efforts to change the law but as of 2021—even though California has legalized the use of both recreational and medicinal marijuana—an employer still has a right to refuse to hire someone or make workplace accommodations to those who have tested positive for the drug.
 In fact, California's highest court has written that the state's legalization statute did not give marijuana the same status as legal prescription drugs.
 With regard to the drug's illegal status under federal law, the court held that the state's disability-discrimination statute did not require employers to accommodate illegal drug use.